anthonywu/clippercard/README.rst

 --------

 - Profile Data
-- Multiple Cards' Data
+- Multiple cards' data
-- For each card, multiple products
+- For each card, multiple products and balances

 I don't have access to all products loadable on the ClipperCard, so transit agency support is limtied to what I personally use for now.
 If you'd like me to add support for your product, send me the page source from your `account home page <https://www.clippercard.com/ClipperCard/dashboard.jsf>`_